bartvanhoey/FunctionalCSharp/README.md

 * do one thing
 * avoid side effects
 * function should accept no more than 3 parameters
+* try to avoid indentation
+* go for the positive if instead of the negative

 ## Core Methods in Functional Programming